 The English Channel is a water body separating the northern part of France from the island of Great Britain.
 It is found in the Atlantic Ocean.
 The English Channel has been ranked as one of the busiest seaways in the world.
 No single state has full governance of this water body.

-History of the English Channel
+History Of The English Channel

 The English Channel is believed to have been formed as a result of down folding that happened approximately 40 million years ago.
 For a more significant part of the Pleistocene period, this channel was dry land.
-The Pleistocene was a geological period that saw a series of repeated glaciations; this period lasted for about 2,588,000 to 11,700 years ago.
+The Pleistocene was a geological period that saw a series of repeated glaciations; this period lasted from about 2,588,000 to 11,700 years ago.

-Ownership of the English Channel
+Ownership Of The English Channel

-Features of the English Channel
+Features Of The English Channel

 The population around this water body is not evenly distributed; the English Shore is the most populous region.
 The important towns around the English Channel have a population of more than 20,000 people each.

-The English Channel is approximated to handle more than 500 ships per day and hence the busiest seaway.
+The English Channel is approximated to handle more than 500 ships per day and hence is the busiest seaway.
 However, due to its busy state, the English Channel has experienced numerous accidents that pose a threat to marine life and even the lives of the citizens.
 To help increase safety at this channel, modern technologies have been introduced to control traffic effectively; some of the common technologies used include marine GPS systems and the use of radars and CCTV systems.